 La Fuente Welcomes All LGBTQ People

-La Fuente is a substance abuse treatment center located in Los Angeles, California.
+La Fuente Hollywood is a substance abuse treatment center located in Los Angeles, California.
 We pride ourselves on being one of the few LGBTQ-affirmative treatment centers in the country.
 In addition to providing medically supervised detox and inpatient rehab, we offer a variety of outpatient and counseling services.
+If you or a loved one are a member of the LGBTQ community and struggling with substance abuse or mental health issues, call us now at 844.956.3514 or contact us online.